dropofwill/IMG_RonR_Seminar/README.md

 ###Ruby Exercise
 -------
 Now it's time to build a basic terminal app with Ruby.
 The goal here is to get a feel for the ruby way of doing things.

+As an [example](https://github.com/dropofwill/IMG_RonR_Seminar/blob/master/example_app.rb) I built a very basic inventory management app as an example.
+It has two classes Item and Inventory.
+Item is made up of just instance variables and getters/setters.
+Inventory stores these items in an array and has methods to modify (add, remove, display, find, etc.).

-I built a very basic inventory management app as an example, you can try and build something like that or do your own thing.
-We'll spend about thirty or so minutes on this.
+You can try and build something like that or do your own thing.
+We have about thirty or so minutes and I'll be around to help.

 ###Rails Exercise
 -------